openebs-archive/openebs-docs/docs/prerequisites.md

 **Install iSCSI**

 You have to get the kubelet container ID using the steps mentioned in the above section.
-Once kubelet conatiner ID is obtained, you need to get the shell of this container using the following command.
+Once kubelet container ID is obtained, you need to get the shell of this container using the following command.

 ```
 sudo docker exec -it <container ID> bash